-Australia bans Huawei from its 5G networks and forestalls its undersea cable plans
+Australia considers banning Huawei from its 5G networks and forestalls its undersea cable plans

 Image credit: reuters

-Australia has banned Huawei from supplying equipment for its upcoming 5G networks over fears that the Chinese government could force the company to hand over sensitive data.
+Australia is considering banning Huawei from supplying equipment for its upcoming 5G networks over fears that the Chinese government could force the company to hand over sensitive data.

 Other countries such as the UK, New Zealand, Canada and Germany are also very wary about using Huawei equipment in their network infrastructure but have enacted stringent cyber security checks to ensure there are no ‘back doors’ to the Chinese government.

-Australia has taken a different approach by opting for an outright ban despite the fact there has never been any public evidence to support the suspicions.
+Australia has taken a different approach by suggesting it will opt for an outright ban despite the fact there has never been any public evidence to support the suspicions.

 It’s not the first time the country has shut down Huawei’s attempts to muscle in on big infrastructure projects.